Home Cyber-Kinetic Security

 We have to ask ourselves; at what point does an unexpected outcome via expert prediction justify a prison sentence?
 Minutes after I delivered cyber risk assessment results to my Italian client, I heard the news – six Italian scientists and a government official have been sentenced to six years in prison over statements they made prior to a 2009 earthquake that killed 309 in the town of L’Aquila in Italy.
 The offense?
 Manslaughter.
 This group was comprised of well-respected members of the National Commission for the Forecast and Prevention of Major Risks which apparently the public had deemed as being able to...

-5G Security Privacy
+IIoT 5G Trust Security

 Security Standards Regulations Guidelines